Complex Problems.. Simple Solutions

 “Log analysis” was standard before the early 1990’s when “Integration” and “Petrophysics” become industry buzzwords.
 1) 1984-1989 ‘Integrated Petrophysics’ PhD 2) Jan’90 ‘Integrated Petrophysics’ training course 3) Jan’90 onwards.
 Mainstream technical consulting & training 4) Jun’05 ‘Carbonates & Fracture Petrophysics – A Roadmap’ training course 5) Jan’06 PetroDB-Vault.
 A core-log-test database intelligently crosslinked to the Vault evaluation command file.

-Prediction: the PetroDB-Vault linked petrophysical database will become the benchmark methodology for performing petrophysical evaluation.
+Prediction: the PetroDB-WEB linked petrophysical database will become the benchmark methodology for performing petrophysical evaluation.

 CLIENT LIST (partial)

-Agoco, Aramco, BP, BHP, Boral, BowValley, BritishGas, CarigaliTriton, Chevron, Conoco, Cue, DiscoveryGeo, DNO, Esso, FletcherChallenge, Hardman, HLHVJOC, HOTEng, HOEC, Hydro, Idemitsu, Interoil, KNOC, MOL, NorskHydro, PetroSA, Petronas, PGL, Premier, RDSHelix, ROC, Salamander (all offices), Schlumberger, Sphere, Statoil, Triton(Hess), Tullow, Uzma, Woodside.
+Agoco, Apollo Gobal Management, Aramco, BP, BHP, Boral, BowValley, BritishGas, CarigaliTriton, Chevron, Conoco, Cue, DiscoveryGeo, DNO, Esso, FletcherChallenge, Hardman, HLHVJOC, HOTEng, HOEC, Hydro, Idemitsu, Interoil, KNOC, MOL, NorskHydro, PetroSA, Petronas, PGL, Premier, RDSHelix, ROC, Salamander (all offices), Schlumberger, Sphere, Statoil, Triton(Hess), Tullow, Uzma, Woodside.